 Privileged Session Manager: The Privileged Session Manager is a central solution, and makes it possible to control privileged sessions and access management efficiently and pain-free.

 Password Vault: The Password Vault verifies authorized sessions and offers a fully encrypted infrastructure, while also using its password vault feature to prevent the sharing or theft of privileged passwords.

 Multi-Factor Authentication (MFA): Unlike conventional verification systems, Multi-Factor Authentication (MFA) verifies privileged user access requests with time and location information.

 Dynamic Data Masking: The Database Access Manager, with its Dynamic Data Masking feature, can record and mask the transactions performed by database administrators, eliminating any doubts or suspicion regarding their activities.

-Privileged Task Automation: ThePrivileged Task Automation (PTA), which enables routine tasks to be performed at any time by automating them, increases efficiency as well as security by eliminating service interruptions.
+Privileged Task Automation: ThePrivileged Task Automation (PTA) enables routine tasks to be performed at any time by automating them, and increases efficiency as well as security by eliminating service interruptions.

 If are looking to experience these high-level security measures in a single platform and take precautions against data breaches, you can take advantage of Kron's Single Connect, one of the world's leading Privileged Access Management solutions.
 Contact us for detailed information.